-The parking aid is automatically activated when you select reverse gear with the ignition switched on.
+The parking aid is automatically activated when you select reverse gear with the ianition switched on.

-You will hear an intermittent tone at a distance of up to 180 centimetres between the obstacle and rear bumper and 60 centimetres to the side.
+You will hear an intermittent tone at a distance of approximately 150 centimetres (59 inches) between the obstacle and rear bumper and approximately 50 centimetres (20 inches) to the side.
 Decreasing the distance accelerates the intermittent tone.
-A continuous tone will start at a distance of less than 30 centimetres.
+A continuous tone will start at a distance of less than 30 centimetres (11 inches) to the rear bumper.

 Note: If a high pitch tone is heard for three seconds, this indicates a malfunction.
-The system will switch off automatically if it malfunctions.
-Have this checked as soon as possible.
+The system will be disabled.
+Have the system checked by a properly trained technician.

-USING THE PARKING AID -FRONT AND REAR PARKING AID
+USING THE PARKING AID -VEHICLES WITH: FRONT AND REAR PARKING AID